Dai shogi

+History

+Fujiwara no Yorinaga, tutor to the crown prince, recorded playing dai shogi, in his diary, the Taiki, written between 1135 and 1155 AD.
+The Nichūreki, an encyclopedia compiled in the 12th century by Miyoshi Tameyasu, described the rules for both dai shogi and Heian dai shogi, an ancestor of standard shogi played on a 13 × 13 board.

 Rules of the game

 Other than the additional pieces (the iron and stone generals, knights, angry boars, cat swords, evil wolves, violent oxen, and flying dragons, which all promote to gold generals), the rules of dai shogi are thought to have corresponded very closely to those of its descendant chu shogi.

 Objective

-The objective of the game is to capture the opponent's king and, if present, the prince, which counts as a second king; or to capture all the other pieces, leaving a bare king or bare prince.
+The objective of the game is to capture the opponent's king and, if present, the prince, which counts as a second king.
 Unlike standard shogi, pieces may not be dropped back into play after capture.

 Game play

 Two players alternate, making a move with Black moving first.
 (The pieces are not differentiated by color; the traditional chess terms "Black" and "White" are only used to indicate who plays first, and to differentiate the sides during discussions of the game.)
 A move consists of moving a piece either to an empty square on the board or to a square occupied by an opposing piece, thus capturing that piece; and optionally of promoting the moving piece, if the move enters the promotion zone, or if it is a capture and any part of it is in the promotion zone.